 Who is this course for?

-This course is suitable for existing employees / technicians or operatives using birds of prey for bird control who are under the direct supervision of others.
-You will not be responsible for the legal, reporting or administrative parts of the work.
-It is also suitable for individuals wishing to join the industry in this capacity.
+This course is suitable for new entrants wishing to enter the bird control industry, and for existing employees / technicians or operatives using birds of prey for bird control.
+You will be working under the direct supervision of others who have responsibility for some aspects of bird control, including Sales, obtaining Wildlife Licenses, Public Liability Insurance, Marketing and Invoicing.
+You will not be personally responsible for the legal, reporting or administrative parts of the work.

 What does the course cover?